Skip to main content

 Other Statutory Exceptions

-There are a few additional exceptions to immunity that are contained in section 230 itself.
+Section 230 contains a few additional exceptions to immunity.
 Social media companies are not immune from federal criminal prosecution.
-They also can be sued for violating certain privacy laws applicable to electronic communications.
+They can also be sued for violating certain privacy laws applicable to electronic communications.
 Finally, they are not immune from state or federal laws relating to sex trafficking.

 Other Legal Theories: Breach of Contract and Failure to Warn

-A few people have managed to get around section 230 immunity when the conduct of the social media company itself was at issue.
-In one case, a user reported a post and the social media company promised to remove it.
-They didn't.
+A few people have managed to circumvent section 230 immunity when the conduct of the social media company itself was at issue.
+In one case, a user reported a post, and the social media company promised to remove it.
+They didn’t.
 Rather than sue the social media company for the offensive post, the user successfully sued it for breach of contract.

 If You Are Upset With a Social Media Company, Consult a Lawyer